AlanLima287/AlanLima287/README.md

 ## About Me

 My name is Alan Lima, I live in Diamantina, Minas Gerais, Brazil.
-I'm currently a Undergrad in Information Systems at [UFVJM](https://portal.ufvjm.edu.br/a-universidade/cursos/sin) and a Computer Technician from [IFMG](https://www.sje.ifmg.edu.br/portal/index.php/tecnico/informatica).
-I'm currently learning about low-level systems.
+I'm currently an Undergrad in Information Systems at [UFVJM](https://portal.ufvjm.edu.br/a-universidade/cursos/sin) and a Computer Technician from [IFMG](https://www.sje.ifmg.edu.br/portal/index.php/tecnico/informatica).
+I working with a broad stack, focusing mainly on Desktop Applications and Low-Level System.
 I'm looking forward to improving my skill in the field of Programming and IT in general.

 ## Skills

-**Languages**: C, C++, x86 Assembly, JavaScript, HTML & CSS, MySQL and PHP;
+- **Languages**: C, C++, x86 Assembly, Java, Go, JavaScript, HTML & CSS, MySQL;

-**Technologies**: Excel, Word, PowerPoint, Git, GitHub, LaTex;
+- **Technologies**: Excel, Word, PowerPoint, Git, GitHub, LaTex;

 ## Education